Trimers,Tetramers and molecular BEC

 Experimental Setup

 The experiments will start from atom-molecule quantum gas mixtures of 39K and 23Na39K and pure molecular quantum gases of 23Na39K as available in the PI’s laboratory.
-This setup will enable studies of weakly bound NaK2 and Na2K2.
+This will enable studies of weakly bound NaK2 and Na2K2.

 We will detect trimers and tetramers and gather information about their quantum state by ion spectrometry – a method from physical chemistry.